 Canebrake Ecological Reserve

-Canebrake Ecological Reserve (CER) is a 1420-acre wildlife sanctuary that was purchased by the California Dept of Fish & Game (DFG) in 1994.
+Canebrake Ecological Reserve (CER) is a 1420-acre wildlife sanctuary that was purchased by the California Dept of Fish & Wildlife (DFW) in 1994.
+The DFW closed the sanctuary in 2014 due to the trail becoming degraded and no longer ADA compliant.

 (Other sections of the Ecological Reserve in the area are for the benefit of wildlife and are currently closed to the public).